COVO Board of Directors

 Originally from Boston, he is a major fan of the Red Sox’s and New England Patriots.

-Jim Cunningham, Director
+Jim Cunningham, Vice-President

 Jim has over 37 years of public and military service with the U.S. Air Force and Oregon Air National Guard, retiring in 2006.
 He is a veteran of Vietnam as well as Desert Shield/Desert Storm and Iraqi Freedom.
 Prior to commanding the Oregon Air National Guard, General Cunningham was the Oregon Air National Guard Director of Operations.
 In this capacity he oversaw state operations and training for seven Air Guard units, coordinated Air Guard involvement in state emergency operations, and managed military air space management issues.
 General Cunningham is a retired Captain with United Airlines.
 Jim serves on the Advisory Board of Oregon Youth Challenge and Board of Directors of the Rosenbaum Foundation.
 Past board experience includes, Sisters Habitat for Humanity, Sisters Folk Festival, Deschutes County Search and Rescue Aviation Advisor, and Aviation Advisor for Economic Development for Central Oregon.

 The General is a graduate of the University of California at Los Angeles (BA) and Webster University (MA).
 He resides with his wife Dana in Sisters Oregon.

 Molly Taroli, Director